MicrosoftDocs/cpp-docs/docs/mfc/reference/database-macros-and-globals.md

  A pointer to a `CRecordset` object or a `CDatabase` object.
 Beginning with MFC 4.2, this parameter value is ignored.

  `SQLFunc`
  An ODBC API function.
-For more information about ODBC API functions, see the [!INCLUDE[winSDK](../../atl/includes/winsdk_md.md)].
+For more information about ODBC API functions, see the Windows SDK.

 ### Remarks
  `AFX_SQL_ASYNC` simply calls the macro [AFX_ODBC_CALL](#afx_odbc_call) and ignores the `prs` parameter.
 In versions of MFC prior to 4.2, `AFX_SQL_ASYNC` was used to call ODBC API functions that might return `SQL_STILL_EXECUTING`.
 If an ODBC API function did return `SQL_STILL_EXECUTING`, then `AFX_SQL_ASYNC` would call `prs->OnWaitForDataSource`.

 > [!NOTE]
 >  The MFC ODBC classes now use only synchronous processing.
 In order to perform an asynchronous operation, you must call the ODBC API function **SQLSetConnectOption**.
-For more information, see the topic "Executing Functions Asynchronously" in the [!INCLUDE[winSDK](../../atl/includes/winsdk_md.md)].
+For more information, see the topic "Executing Functions Asynchronously" in the Windows SDK.

 ### Requirements
   **Header** afxdb.h